arizzi/nail/README.md

 ###### vector_map(function, collection_properties...)
 calls *function* on each element of the collection passing the listed properties as argument.
+ This is now available in the new Map function of VecOps

 A variant vector_map_t<Type> exists to call a constructor of Type for each entry in the collection instead of calling the *function*.

 ###### MemberMap (preprocessor macro)
 *MemberMap* allows to easily call a member of class A for each entry in a vector<A>